Skip to main content

 Use the spacebar to scroll thru the logs, and Ctrl-C to get back to the command prompt.

-Congradulations, your LoRa Packet Forwarder and Helium Gateway service is setup!
-At this point your LoRa radio will be able to pass radio traffic between the network and the Helium gateway.
-Any devices you registered via the Helium console should now be live.
-Your hotspot will not appear on the map.
-Before adding your hotspot to the blockchain, please check and backup your configuration.
+Congratulations, your LoRa Packet Forwarder and Helium Gateway service is setup!
+At this point your LoRa radio will be able to pass radio traffic between the Helium IoT Network and the Helium Gateway.
+Any devices you registered via the Helium Console should now be live.
+Your Data-Only Hotspot will not appear on the map.
+Before adding your Data-Only Hotspot to the Helium IoT Network, please check and backup your configuration.

 Check and Backup your Configuration

-1. To view your gateway address and unique animal name assigned to you
+1. View your gateway address and unique animal name assigned to you by running

 helium_gateway key info